 Thinking about which colleges and universities to apply to in the U.S.?
-Where you’re from, your financial resources and your academic preparedness could all play a major role in determining what you look for when exploring your options.
+Where you come from, your financial resources, and your academic preparedness could all play a major role in determining what you look for when exploring your options.

-New research from World Education Services sheds light on the various factors that students consider when choosing a master’s program, and highlights the fact that students from different countries value different attributes when making a decision.
+New research from World Education Services (WES) sheds light on what international students consider when choosing a master’s program and shows trends in the school preferences of students from specific regions.

-WES conducted a survey of nearly 2,400 credential evaluation applicants to explore the areas in which different universities can improve in targeting their marketing efforts toward different populations with various financial backgrounds.
+WES conducted a survey of nearly 2,400 credential evaluation applicants to explore how universities can improve their targeting efforts toward students in different regions with varying financial backgrounds.

-To start, the study looked at four student “segments” of international students:
+The study first assessed four “segments” of international students:

 Explorers: Students with high financial resources and low academic preparedness